daphne-eu/daphne/doc/Codegen.md

 Runtime interoperability with the `DenseMatrix` object is achieved with two kernels in `src/runtime/local/kernels/MemRefInterop.h` and the corresponding DaphneOps `ConvertMemRefToDenseMatrix ` and `ConvertDenseMatrixToMemRef `.
+These kernels define how a MemRef is passed to a kernel and how a kernel can return a `StridedMemRefType`.

 #### Debugging